Absorbing Others’ Energy: The Hidden Curse of Empaths

 Have you ever felt like your mood suddenly changed after being with someone?

 Emotional energy spreads easily.
 For example, social psychology research shows that we can catch someone’s feelings just as easily as we can catch a cold.
 This happens because of a repeating behavior called emotional contagion.
-This happens when people share feelings through body language, facial expressions, and voice tone.
+This occurs when people share feelings through body language, facial expressions, and voice tone.

-If you find that absorbing other’s energy makes you feel bad, here are some things you can try.
+If you find that absorbing others’ energy makes you feel bad, here are some things you can try.

-Symptoms of absorbing other’s energy?
+Symptoms of absorbing others’ energy?

 Sensitivity can manifest in several ways, like experiencing extreme fatigue following a crowd, struggling with violent media, or feeling overtaken by depressing news.
 It’s a natural and positive quality to be sympathetic, but you must moderate your sensitivity to maintain mental wellness.

-It’s normal to have physical symptoms like headaches and tiredness, and it can be hard to tell the difference between your own emotions and those you’ve taken on from other people. you need to know these signs so you can take steps to deal with your sensitivity and protect your mental health.
+It’s normal to have physical symptoms like headaches and tiredness, and it can be hard to tell the difference between your own emotions and those you’ve taken on from other people.
+You need to know these signs so you can take steps to deal with your sensitivity and protect your mental health.

-causes of absorbing other’s energy
+causes of absorbing others’ energy

 Absorbing other people’s energy, which is often talked about in terms of emotional contagion, can happen for several reasons, including: